 Voting: Voter intimidation is illegal and is a serious offense.
-It is a felony if any person "makes use of or threatens to make use of any force, violence, or tactic of coercion or intimidation" to compel any other person to vote or refrain from voting, refrain from voting for any particular person or measure at any election; or because any person voted or refrained from voting at any election or voted or refrained from voting for any particular person.
+It is a felony if any person "makes use of or threatens to make use of any force, violence, or tactic of coercion or intimidation" to compel any other person to vote or refrain from voting, refrain from voting for any particular person or measure at any election; or because any person voted or refrained from voting for any particular person or measure.
 (Elec.
 Code, § 18540.)